CIED Government

 Jessica is a citizen of CIT-ED and has 6 children.
 She has a Bachelor’s in Environmental Policy and Management.
 She loves the outdoors and all the things our Great Creator has given us to enjoy.
 Jessica is a strong believer that it is our responsibility to take care of these gifts.
 She practices herbalism, makes potions, and salves to aid in healing.
 She loves to read, and enjoys spending time with her family.

-Nakoma is a CIT-ED Citizen and is pursuing her degree in Aerospace Engineering at Old Dominion University.
-While in school Nakoma has tutored many of the CIT-ED youth, assisted with the childcare program, and now supports the Tribe as the Enrollment Assistant.
+Nakoma is a CIT-ED Citizen and has a degree in Mechanical and Aerospace Engineering from Old Dominion University.
+While in school Nakoma has tutored many of the CIT-ED youth, assisted with the childcare program, and now supports the Tribe as the Enrollment Officer.
 Nakoma has also been instrumental in supporting the office staff by organizing computer files, updating financial spreadsheets for use, and assisting where needed.